 The Company is primarily engaged in the operations of live social video communities, online and mobile games (the "Principal Business"), which is considered to be value-added telecommunications services, a sector where foreign investment is subject to significant restrictions under PRC laws and regulations.
 Accordingly, we, as foreign investors, cannot acquire equity interest in Hantang, Jinhua9158, Jinhua99 and Xingxiu (the "PRC Operating Entities", each a "PRC Operating Entity"), which hold certain licenses and permits required for the operation of our Principal Business.
-Therefore, our Group, through our WFOEs, Hangzhou Tiange and Zhejiang Tiange, has entered into the contractual arrangements (the "Contractual Arrangements") with our PRC Operating Entities and their shareholders in order to conduct the Principal Business in the PRC and to assert management control over the operations of, and enjoy all economic benefits of, each of the PRC Operating Entities.
+Therefore, our Group, through our WFOEs, Hangzhou Tiange and Zhejiang Tiange, has entered into the contractual arrangements ("Contractual Arrangements") with our PRC Operating Entities and their shareholders in order to conduct the Principal Business in the PRC and to assert management control over the operations of, and enjoy all economic benefits of, each of the PRC Operating Entities.

-As part of the reorganization, Hangzhou Tiange and Zhejiang Tiange, the PRC Operating Entities, Mr. Fu and Mr. Fu Yanchang as the registered shareholders of the PRC Operating Entities (the "Registered Shareholders") entered into a series of agreements (the "New Agreements") underlying the Contractual Arrangements.
+As part of the proposed reorganization, Hangzhou Tiange and Zhejiang Tiange, the PRC Operating Entities, Mr. Fu and Mr. Fu Yanchang as the registered shareholders of the PRC Operating Entities (the "Registered Shareholders") entered into a series of agreements underlying the Contractual Arrangements.
 Each of the PRC Operating Entities, the relevant WFOE and the Registered Shareholders (where applicable) entered into a set of underlying agreements with substantially identical terms, being (i) Exclusive Technology Service Agreement (獨家技術服務協議); (ii) Exclusive Call Option Agreement (獨家購買權協議); (iii) Voting Rights Proxy Agreement (股東表決權委託協議); (iv) Loan Agreement (借款協議); and (v) Equity Pledge Agreement (股權質押協議).
+For details of the proposed reorganization, please refer to the announcement of the Company dated 9 March 2022 and the circular of the Company dated 13 April 2022.
+Below is an illustration of the existing set of Contractual Arrangements.

-The following simplified diagram illustrates the Contractual Arrangements under the New Agreements:
+The following simplified diagram illustrates the Contractual Arrangements which has been in place since the Listing:

 - 1. Please refer to the section headed "Exclusive Call Option Agreement" below. - 2.
 Please refer to the section headed "Voting Rights Proxy Agreement" below. - 3.
 Please refer to the section headed "Loan Agreement" below. - 4.
-Please refer to the section headed "Equity Pledge Agreement" below. - 5.
+Please refer to the section headed "Equity Pleage Agreement" below. - 5.
 The registered shareholders are Mr. Fu and Mr. Fu Yanchang. - 6.
 Please refer to the section headed "Exclusive Technology Service Agreement" below.